mnooner256/pyqrcode/docs/create.rst

 QR code, based on the data and error level.
 The error level defaults to the highest possible level of error correction.

-Below are some examples of creating QR Codes using the automatic system.
+Below are some examples of creating QR Codes using the automatated system.

 .. code-block:: python